hazelcast/hazelcast-reference-manual/src/Performance.md

 hazelcastInstance.getExecutorService().executeOnKeyOwner( runnable, "key1" );
 ```

-When the keys are the same, entries are stored on the same node.
-But we sometimes want to have related entries stored on the same node, such as a customer and his/her order entries.
+When the keys are the same, entries are stored on the same member.
+But we sometimes want to have related entries stored on the same member, such as a customer and his/her order entries.
 We would have a customers map with customerId as the key and an orders map with orderId as the key.
-Since customerId and orderId are different keys, a customer and his/her orders may fall into different members/nodes in your cluster.
-So how can we have them stored on the same node?
+Since customerId and orderId are different keys, a customer and his/her orders may fall into different members in your cluster.
+So how can we have them stored on the same member?
 We create an affinity between customer and orders.
 If we make them part of the same partition then these entries will be co-located.
 We achieve this by making orderIds `PartitionAware`.

 ```java
 public class OrderKey implements Serializable, PartitionAware {